-Ensuring privacy for any conversations about the issues - using an office or room where interruptions avoided. confidentiality.
-Respecting Being non-judgemental and mindful of the stigma associated with GBV.
-Understanding that the employee is not to blame for the abuse they are subjected to.
-Exploring with the employee what support can be offered.
-Do not dictate courses of about what will be in their best interests. make assumptions Support the employee to seek the advice of relevant agencies.
-Be available and approachable to employees experiencing GBV.
-Listen, reassure and support individuals.
-Discuss the specific steps that can be taken to help this person stay safe in the workplace.
-Ensure the employee is aware of the options available to them and the council's policy.
+- Ensuring privacy for any conversations about the issues using an office or room where interruptions can be avoided. - · Respecting confidentiality. - · Being non-judgemental and mindful of the stigma associated with GBV. - Understanding that the employee is not to blame for the abuse they are subjected to. - Exploring with the employee what support can be offered.
+Do not dictate courses of action or make assumptions about what will be in their best interests. - Support the employee to seek the advice of relevant agencies. - Be available and approachable to employees experiencing GBV. - · Listen, reassure and support individuals. - · Discuss the specific steps that can be taken to help this person stay safe in the workplace. - Ensure the employee is aware of the options available to them and the council's policy.